NedKe/JS-PP2-The-Runner/README.md

 -   Samsung Galaxy S9
 -   iPhone X
 -   The website is tested using the built-in Google Chrome Developer Tools Device option for the provided devices.
+-   Am I responsive page is used to take the mockup image at different screen sizes.

 ### Browser Compatability